 Our intellectual property portfolio is a valuable asset.
-Infringement or misappropriation of assets in this portfolio can result in lost revenues and thereby ultimately reduce their value.
+Infringement or misappropriation of our patents, trademarks, trade secrets, copyrights and other intellectual property rights could result in lost revenues and ultimately reduce their value.
 Preventing unauthorized use or infringement of our intellectual property rights is inherently difficult.
 We actively combat software piracy as we enforce our intellectual property rights, but we nonetheless lose significant revenue due to illegal use of our software.
 If piracy activities continue at historical levels or increase, they may further harm our business.
+We apply for patents in the U.S. and internationally to protect our newly created technology and if we are unable to obtain patent protection for the technology described in our pending patent, or if the patent is not obtained timely, this could result in revenue loss, adverse effects on operations, and harm to our business.
+We offer our products and services in foreign countries and we may seek intellectual property protection from those foreign legal systems.
+Some of those foreign countries may not have as robust or comprehensive of intellectual property protection laws and schemes as those offered in the U.S. In some foreign countries, the mechanisms to enforce intellectual property rights may be inadequate to protect our technology, which could harm our business.

-Additionally, we take significant measures to protect the secrecy of our confidential information and trade secrets, including our source code.
-Despite these measures, as we have previously disclosed, hackers have managed to access certain of our source code and may obtain access in the future.
-If unauthorized disclosure of our source code occurs through security breach, cyber-attack or otherwise, we could potentially lose future trade secret protection for that source code.
+If unauthorized disclosure of our source code occurs through security breach, cyber-attack or otherwise, we could lose future trade secret protection for that source code.
 The loss of future trade secret protection could make it easier for third parties to compete with our products by copying functionality, which could cause us to lose customers and could adversely affect our revenue and operating margins.
 We also seek to protect our confidential information and trade secrets through the use of non-disclosure agreements with our customers, contractors, vendors and partners.
 However, there is a risk that our confidential information and trade secrets may be disclosed or published without our authorization, and in these situations, enforcing our rights may be difficult or costly.